kmh620/capstone/README.md

 • Mobile app option to take pictures of receipts, scan QR codes/ barcodes of products
 • Connect with other users for collaborations, etc.
 • Recording buyer information/ selling platforms
+• Record model info
 • API ? (supplies brand or store that could be integrated into a search option in the project form.)
+• Finished project portfolio view

 #### UI State
  * Material UI components for menus, hide & show information
  * Projects will have 'complete' status boolean
  * Redux app state as possible refactor to incorporate firebase (after MVP?)